Narses: Final years

 For the next twelve years, Narses may have stayed in Italy and "set about to reorganize" its government.
 Justinian sent Narses a series of new decrees known as "pragmatic sanctions".
 Many historians refer to Narses in this part of his career as an Exarch.
-Narses completed some restoration projects in Italy but was unable to return Rome to its former splendor, though he did repair many of the bridges into the city and rebuild the city's walls.
+Narses completed some restoration projects in Italy but was unable to return Rome to its former splendor, though he did repair many of the bridges into the city and rebuilt the city's walls.

 Little is known of Narses' last years.
 Some historians believe he died in 567, while others assert that he died in 574, in which case he may have reached the age of 96.

 Legend has it that Narses was recalled to Constantinople for turning the Romans under his rule into virtual slaves, thereby upsetting the new Emperor Justin II and his wife, the Empress Sophia.
 Narses then retired to Naples.
 In an apocryphal but often retold story, Sophia sent Narses a golden distaff with the sarcastic message that he was invited to return to the palace and oversee the women's spinning, and Narses is said to have replied that he would spin a thread of which neither she nor Justin would ever find the end.
 From Naples, Narses supposedly sent word to the Lombards inviting them to invade northern Italy.

 The historian Dunlap questions whether there was hostility between the empress and Narses.
 Paul the Deacon wrote that his body was returned to Constantinople; his peaceful retirement contradicts the story that he had invited the Lombards into Italy.
 John of Ephesus wrote that Narses was buried in the presence of the Emperor and Empress in a Bithynian monastery founded by him.

+In fiction

+Narses is portrayed by Michael Dunn in the 1968 film The Last Roman.